null Skip to main content

 Conclusion

-The extension and flexion of neck may seem simple, but they’re vital for a strong, pain-free upper body.
+The flexion vs extension of head or extension and flexion of neck may seem simple, but they’re vital for a strong, pain-free upper body.
 By improving your posture, doing regular exercises, and maintaining balanced muscle strength, you can prevent stiffness and enhance daily comfort.

 Take care of your neck, it supports your head, focus, and overall body balance.